salimsoltani28/ECOSENSE_hemispherical_photo-Leaf_Area_Index_dataset/README.md

 Related repository: [LittervsLens](https://github.com/GeoSense-Freiburg/LittervsLens)

-The present release adapts the workflow for deriving LAI from hemispherical photographs collected at the ECOSENSE forest research site.

 ## Overview
 Leaf Area Index (LAI) is a crucial parameter for modeling ecosystem productivity, climate interactions, and hydrological processes.
 This project compares **Digital Hemispherical Photography (DHP)-derived LAI** with **Litter Trap (LT)-derived LAI** in temperate deciduous forests to evaluate accuracy and spatial footprint alignment.
 We assess the best-matching **View Zenith Angle (VZA)** and apply the **LXG clumping index** to improve estimation accuracy.
 Our study finds that **DHP is effective** in estimating LAI for broadleaf forests but faces limitations during leaf fall, leading to overestimation.
 Please refer to the original publication for more information: DOI: https://doi.org/10.5194/bg-23-1949-2026.